-It is important to make sure you are using the latest version of the Xilinx Power Estimator (XPE) tool because power information is updated periodically to reflect the latest power modeling and characterization data.
+It is important to make sure you are using the latest version of the Xilinx[®] Power Estimator tool because power information is updated periodically to reflect the latest power modeling and characterization data.

-The latest version of XPE can be obtained from XPE Downloads web page on the Xilinx® web site.
+The latest version of XPE can be obtained from XPE Downloads web page on the Xilinx[®] web site.
 Check this web site occasionally during the design process to determine whether a new version has become available.
 If a new version is available, you can import the data from a previous version into the updated version using the Import File button on the updated version's Summary sheet.
-Keeping the Xilinx Power Estimator up to date ensures that the most current power information will be used in the power analysis at all times during the design cycle.
+Keeping the XPE up to date ensures that the most current power information is used in the power analysis at all times during the design cycle.